Mataverde Decking Blog

 • Class A fire rating.

-Jatoba rainscreen siding, shown here with a semi-transparent bronze cedar tint applied, installs around windows without flattening the façade.
+Jatoba rainscreen siding, shown here with a semi-transparent bronze cedar tint, installs around windows on this facade.

 • For a low maintenance exterior, allow Jatoba to weather to a silvery gray patina.